abdrahmansoltan/Learning-Notes/React/1-React.md

 **Dom Manipulation** can be very slow and heavy.
 For example, if you have several image tags inside a div and you replace one of the images inside with a different image source, the DOM re-renders the entire div.
 What would happen if you frequently update and make a lot of transformations?
 To address this problem, the React developers came up with an idea to manipulate the VDOM instead which is faster since nothing gets drawn on your browser.

-- `Virtual DOM (VDOM)`: is a concept where a virtual representation of a UI is kept in `memory` and synced with the real DOM by a library (such as ReactDOM).
+- **Virtual DOM (VDOM)**: is a concept where a virtual representation of a UI is kept in `memory` as an object **(snapshot of what the real DOM looks like)**, and synced with the real DOM by a library (such as ReactDOM). which makes changes to the virtual DOM and not the Real DOM

   - You can simply think of it as a lightweight copy of the Real DOM.
+  - It's a tree-like object that gives react a blueprint of how it should update the actual DOM

 ![react-dom](./img/react-dom.png)